Tom H Anderson

 In Summary

-Since building crosswords on an Epson, I've been involved in computers.
-I attended Comdex for 7 years because I didn't know what I wanted to do but I knew I loved computers.
-When PHP 3.0 came around in 1999 I knew that's how I wanted to spend my career.
+Since building crosswords on an Epson, Tom been involved in computers.
+Tom attended Comdex for 7 years because he didn't know what he wanted to do but Tom knew that he loved computers.
+When PHP 3.0 came around in 1999, Tom knew that's how he wanted to spend his career.